OsiacAlexandru/Afaceri-Electronice/README.md

 Angular used for developing the FE side of the project

 ## Performance Tests
-Done using K6 Load testing
+Done using K6 Load testing & Lighthouse (the results for each page can be found in the repo as .pdf)

 ## Test Hompage
 https://app.k6.io/runs/public/9109470c83f445bfb3c2c7833450b10f